wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 #### Calculating the sequence

 As we have already initialised our array with the values 0 and 1 for `f[0]` and `f[1]` respectively, our loop will always be able to calculate the next number in the sequence.
 The line `movl -4(%esp, %ecx, 4), %ebx` shows another variation of indexing into memory with the `-4` out the front indicating a second, relative offset to the address within the parenthesis.
 What this does in effect is get the value 4 bytes down in memory (up the stack) from the current location of (esp + ecx * 4).

+The format of this `mov` address reference is:

+**relative\_offset(absolute\_offset, index, size)**

 This corresponds to the value in our C code of `f[i-1]`.
-The value in memory is placed into the ebx register for calculating the next value in the sequence.
+The value in memory is placed into the `ebx` register for calculating the next value in the sequence.

 The same is true of the line `movl -8(%esp, %ecx, 4), %edx`, however it represents the value `f[i-2]` in the array and is placed into the `edx` register.